hasanulkabir-md/hasanulkabir-md.github.io/_publications/2024-multipoint-navigation.md

 date: 2024-06-01
 venue: "Journal of Computing & Electronic Information Management"
 paperurl: ""        # put the real link here later, or leave empty
+pubtype: "journal"
 citation: "Md.
 Hasanul Kabir et al., \"Multi-point Navigation Method for Intelligent Inspection Robots,\" Journal of Computing & Electronic Information Management, 2024."
+doi: "10.54097/1zjue56e"
+paperurl: "/files/Paper1.pdf"
+bibliography: true
 ---

-In this work, we propose a navigation method for intelligent inspection robots that can visit multiple target points efficiently while avoiding obstacles and respecting motion constraints.
-The method is evaluated in realistic scenarios and demonstrates improved performance compared to baseline navigation strategies.
+This paper proposes an efficient multi-point navigation method for intelligent inspection robots, focusing on path optimisation, task scheduling, and real-time interaction with the environment.
+The approach improves navigation accuracy and reduces traversal time in complex inspection scenarios, and was validated on an intelligent inspection robot platform.